vknowable/nibc-forge/README.md

 - Other supporting processes like namada-indexer or namada-masp-indexer
 - Supporting start-up scripts, config etc.

+## Prerequisites
+You must have a recent version of Docker which includes the `docker compose` commands (not the older standalone `docker-compose`).

 ## Getting Started
 Commands are issued using the `nibc-forge` binary.
 Build it with:
 ```